Enact Receives Ratings Upgrade from Fitch Ratings

-/EIN News/ -- RALEIGH, N.C., April 25, 2023 (GLOBE NEWSWIRE) -- Enact Holdings, Inc. (Nasdaq: ACT) (Enact or the Company), a leading provider of private mortgage insurance through its insurance subsidiaries, today announced that Fitch Ratings (“Fitch”) has upgraded the Insurer Financial Strength rating for our flagship insurance subsidiary, Enact Mortgage Insurance Corporation, to A- from BBB+.
-Fitch also upgraded Enact’s senior debt rating to BBB- which marks the second major rating agency to assign Enact’s senior debt an investment grade rating.
+RALEIGH, N.C., April 25, 2023 (GLOBE NEWSWIRE) -- Enact Holdings, Inc. ACT (Enact or the Company), a leading provider of private mortgage insurance through its insurance subsidiaries, today announced that Fitch Ratings ("Fitch") has upgraded the Insurer Financial Strength rating for our flagship insurance subsidiary, Enact Mortgage Insurance Corporation, to A- from BBB+.
+Fitch also upgraded Enact's senior debt rating to BBB- which marks the second major rating agency to assign Enact's senior debt an investment grade rating.
 The outlook for both ratings is stable.

 "We're pleased to achieve these upgrades from Fitch.
 Achieving investment grade ratings on our senior debt from Fitch, and from Moody's previously, marks another milestone for Enact.
 These ratings upgrades are further evidence of the successful execution of our strategy, the strength of our financial performance and balance sheet, and our enhanced financial flexibility," said Rohit Gupta, Enact's Chief Executive Officer.
 "Going forward, we will continue to serve our lender partners across the U.S. and look forward to continuing to create long-term value for our stakeholders."